Adjective for Kids: Definition, Types, Examples & Worksheet

 Here, red tells us more about the ball.

-Examples: big, small, red, happy, five, beautiful
+More examples: big, small, red, happy, five, beautiful

 Types of Adjectives